Rohitaa1306/Data-Science-and-Machine-Learning/README.md

 # Data Science and Machine Learning

-This repository serves as a comprehensive portfolio for the graduate class "INDE 577 - Data Science and Machine Learning" at Rice University, Fall 2023.

 ## Overview

 In this course, we explore various machine learning algorithms for supervised, unsupervised, and reinforcement learning.
 The implementations range from scratch to utilizing state-of-the-art libraries such as Scikit-Learn, Keras, and TensorFlow.